aplteam/Tatin/docs/TatinForContributors.md

 Note that Tatin is managed by the [Cider project management tool](https://github.com/aplteam/Cider).
 If you are not familiar with Cider you are advised to spend some time playing with it before using it for serious work.
 30 minutes should suffice.

-Though it is possible making changes or adding code to Tatin without Cider, using Cider makes it significantly easier.
+Though it is possible making changes or add code to Tatin without Cider, using Cider makes it significantly easier.
 Also, the build process requires Cider.

 ## How to work on Tatin